DhanteyUD/Data-Filter/README.md

 ## How can this App can be Improved?

-  1. I believe this app can be improved by persisting state for each filter in order to preserve the state on window refresh.
+  1. By persisting state for each filter in order to preserve the state on window refresh.

-  2. By implementating pagination to limit displayed data to fit screen thus improving user interaction with app.
+  2. By implementing pagination to limit displayed data to fit screen thus improving user interaction with app.

   ## Thank you!